meridiumlabs/node-agilezen-indexcardgenerator/README.md

-# Score Card Generator for AgileZen
+# Index Card Generator for AgileZen

-A quick and - yes - dirty hook towards [AgileZen](http://www.agilezen.com) to extract stories from a specified project generating score cards with story contents.
+A quick and - yes - dirty hook towards [AgileZen](http://www.agilezen.com) to extract stories from a specified project generating index cards with story contents.

 ## Installation